LiquidityC/chessinator/README.md

 Development
 -----------
-Not much is done yet so get cracking.
 Logs are written from both xboard and this program if you run it with the command above, filenames are **io.log** and **xboard.debug**.

 ### Structure and execution